56kyle/56kyle/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a dota 2 custom game called Custom Hero Clash, as well as some other side projects.
+- 🔭 I’m currently working for SlashDB while also working on some other side projects during my freetime.
-- 🌱 I’m currently learning Javascipt and some more about Lua.
+- 🌱 I’m currently learning react with typescript mainly.
 - 📫 How to reach me:
   1. Discord - A Festive book852#3902
   2. Email - 56kyleoliver@gmail.com